-I like to change up the breakfast cookie flavor profile with the seasons, and will often take the opportunity to pack in as many fruits and veggies as possible.
+The breakfast cookie obsession continues around here, you guys.
+I like to change up my breakfast cookie flavor profile with the seasons, and I often take the opportunity to pack in as many fruits and veggies as possible.
+I mean, what better way to get more veggies in your diet (or your children’s) than with cookies, like my blueberry zucchini breakfast cookies?
+And with spring just around the corner, carrot cake seemed like the perfect flavor.

 These power-packed bites are just slightly sweet from the combination of maple syrup and apple sauce, and are packed with oats, carrots, and raisins.
+I like to nibble on a few with tea in the afternoon, and they pack perfectly into little lunch boxes as well.
+These carrot cake breakfast cookies also make a great after school snack, or a delicious after-dinner bite.

-1 | Skip the raisins or swap in dairy-free chocolate chips.
+• Chocolate Chip: Skip the raisins or swap in dairy-free chocolate chips.

-2 | Add ⅓ cup chopped walnuts for extra crunch and protein.
+• Nuts: Add ⅓ cup chopped walnuts for extra crunch and protein.

 5 stars (2 ratings)

-One-Bowl Carrot Cake Breakfast Cookies
+Simple Carrot Oat Breakfast Cookies

 Ingredients